External IP pools and subnet pools are two distinct classes of IP resources for different network connectivity requirements of user workloads.

 Each subnet pool may include any number of subnets that match the pool’s IP version.
 Operators can optionally specify minimum/maximum allocatable prefix lengths for each subnet.
 A larger prefix means smaller allocations are allowed (e.g., a /24 prefix yields smaller subnet allocations than a /16 prefix).

-Link subnet pools with silos
+Link subnet pools to silos

 Each silo can be linked to any number and type of subnet pools depending on the networking requirements of user workloads.
 Up to two default pools can be configured for each silo, one for each IP version.
 When an attached subnet is requested with only the version specified, the corresponding default pool will be used.